 - User Comfort and Accessibility: Wearing headsets for extended periods can fatigue users or cause motion discomfort.
 Designers must prioritize lightweight hardware, ergonomic interfaces, and alternative input methods for users with disabilities.

-The Future of AR in Smart Homes
+The Future of Augmented reality in Smart Homes

 As AR hardware becomes more affordable and AI models grow more powerful, we can expect even richer smart home experiences: